 RSV, short for Respiratory Syncytial Virus, is one of the cold viruses seen every year with a season extending from about October through March.
 Children may have fever accompanied with runny nose, nasal congestion, and cough.
 Wheezing often develops with RSV, however; it is more common in children less than two years of age.
 There is no cure for the infection, but there are medications that may help with some of the symptoms.
 Unfortunately, the younger the child, the less effective and safe the medication may be.
-In babies, sometimes nasal saline and suctioning is the only effective treatment.
+In babies, our kids urgent care might recommend nasal saline and suctioning as the only effective treatment.

 Babies less than 6 months of age are prone to wheezing and increased difficulty breathing.
 Despite the best efforts to help your baby, these complications cannot be prevented.
 If your baby develops increased difficulty breathing, hospitalization is not uncommon.